Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Background

-The asymptotic behaviour for large $n$ of the variable $\tau_n (A,h)$ properly rescaled is well known, thanks to the almost subadditivity of this variable.
-The following law of large numbers has been proved in \cite{RossignolTheret08b}: \begin{thm}[Rossignol and Th\'eret] We suppose that
+The asymptotic behavior for large $n$ of the variable $\tau_n (A,h)$ properly rescaled is well known, thanks to the almost subadditivity of this variable.
+The following law of large numbers is proved in \cite {RossignolTheret08b}: \begin{thmm}[(Rossignol and Th\'eret)] We suppose that